 Take a Hike on Vieques

 While I love pretty beaches, and Vieques offers a lot of them, I can’t sit on one all day every day of my vacation.
-If you are looking for something to do on Vieques other than go to beaches, the US Fish & Wildlife Service has made 3 new hiking trails.
-Called Vereda Cerro Playuela, they opened these trails in mid-2013.
+If you are looking for something to do on Vieques other than go to beaches, the US Fish & Wildlife Service has made hiking trails.
+One nice set of trails is called Vereda Cerro Playuela, they opened these trails in mid-2013.
 The trails offer the experience of going through a few different types of forests, great views, and remote beaches that are so beautiful you will be so happy for this diversion.

 Vieques Island is a municipality of Puerto Rico and is located a little less than 8 miles off the eastern coast of the big island.
 You need to take either a ferry or a plane to get there, and once you do, you are in a beach-lover’s dream.